 A warning message will appear in your browser asking you to confirm the deletion.
 Click OK to permanently delete the item, or Cancel to abort …

 How To Delete Multiple WordPress Categories

-Let’s say that you import product data into your site containing a large number of categories (e.g. product manufacturers), and you would like to consolidate posts to a single category.
-If there are too many categories to delete individually, this is where the bulk delete feature can be useful.
+Let’s say that you import product data into your WordPress site containing a large number of categories (e.g. an e-commerce catalog), and you want to consolidate posts to a single category.
+If you have too many categories to delete individually, this is where the bulk delete feature comes in handy.

-Important: Make sure that any posts that will be affected by deleting unwanted categories have been reassigned to an existing or new category.
-For more details on reassigning categories in posts, refer to this tutorial: How To Edit And Delete A Post
+Important: Make sure that any posts that will be affected when unnecessary categories are removed have been reassigned to an existing or new category.
+For more details on how to reassign categories in posts, see this tutorial: How To Edit And Delete WordPress Posts

-To bulk delete categories, click on the main checkbox in the header row.
-This will select all category listings on the page.
+To delete multiple WordPress categories, click on the main checkbox next to the ‘Name’ column title.
+This will select all category items on the page.

-Next, go through the table and unselect any categories that you DO NOT want to delete.
+Next, go through the list and unselect categories that you DO NOT want to delete.
 You can select/deselect categories by toggling on the check box next to the item.

-After selecting all the items you want to delete, choose ‘Delete’ from the ‘Bulk Actions’ drop menu …
+After selecting all of the categories you would like to delete, choose the ‘Delete’ option from the ‘Bulk Actions’ drop menu …

-(Choose the ‘Delete’ option from the ‘Bulk Actions’ dropdown menu)
+(Select the ‘Delete’ option from the ‘Bulk Actions’ drop-down menu)

 The selected categories will be removed …